tfindlay-au/dlcookbook-dlbs/src/tensorrt/docs/README.md

 ### Installation
-The benchmark tool can be built in docker container or bare metal.
+The inference benchmark tool can be built in docker container or bare metal.
 In both cases, you need to download/install TensorRT package.
 We currently use version 3.0.4 and make sure you have the following packages downloaded/installed:
 ```
 nv-tensorrt-repo-ubuntu1604-ga-cuda9.0-trt3.0.4-20180208_1-1_amd64.deb
 ```